papermatch/papermatch/README.md

 # papermatch

-A pay-per-match dating app, using React Native and Supabase.
+A pay-per-match app for meeting new people, using React Native and Supabase.

 ## Supabase Setup